robotflow-initiative/rfuniverse/README.md

 If you want to add RFUniverse functionality to your own project, you can import the [RFUniverse Core SDK](https://github.com/mvig-robotflow/rfuniverse/releases)

-**If you encounter missing plugin errors in your project, you can restart the project and use the menu RFUniverse/CheckPlugins to fix them.**
+**If you encounter missing plugin errors in your project, you can restart the project and use the menu RFUniverse/CheckPlugins and RFUniverse/Fix Addressable to fix them.**

 ---